dmcwo/Moon/about/doug-worsham-cv.md

 * Engage Technology Enhanced Collaborative Group Work Award.
 2008-2009, Support Team.

 ## UCLA Credit Courses Taught

+### English Composition 100W - Interdisciplary Academic Writing.
+Co-taught with Margarita Nakpaktitis and Laurel Westrup.

+Immersive research and writing course designed for the Mellon Mays Summer Program for Visiting Fellows.
+New course and curriculum design focused on an integrated approach to the research and writing process.

 ### Honors 101I: Research Today, Sources, Tools, and Strategies.
 Co-taught with Margarita Nakpaktitis.
 Winter 2013, 2014, 2015.